chrisamezqui/planner-app/README.md

 Cooler name coming soon...

 ## Dependencies
-1. Python 3.7+ (with pip and venv which should come with python installation)
+1. Python 3.7+ (with venv which should come with python installation)
 1. Docker tool-kit
 1. Yarn (dependency manager)